CSNG-MFF/mozaik/README.rst

 Now you can install in this protected environment all other dependencies::

-  pip install --upgrade distribute pip install numpy==1.8.2 scipy mpi4py matplotlib==2.1.1 quantities lazyarray interval Pillow param==1.5.1 parameters neo cython pynn
+  pip install --upgrade distribute pip install numpy scipy mpi4py matplotlib==2.1.1 quantities lazyarray interval Pillow param==1.5.1 parameters neo cython pynn

 Now we will manually install several packages.
 It is probably the best if you create a separate directory in an appropriate place, where you will download and install from the packages.